CtrlK

 Suggestions

-Include a concrete worked example showing the full workflow from bug report through hypothesis generation, evidence collection, and arbitration to root cause identification
+Include a concrete end-to-end example showing the full workflow from bug report through hypothesis generation, investigation, evidence collection, and root cause determination.

 DimensionReasoningScore